Case Recording

 - Shortly before a care leaver reaches the age of 21, they should be asked about whether they require ongoing advice and support.
 If they do require ongoing advice and support, the case should remain open.
 If not, the case may be closed.
 After the case has been closed care leavers may return to Hertfordshire to request advice and support by contacting the Customer Services Centre if needed.

-- Where a parent or a child/young person wishes to provide feedback, such as a compliment or other comments following case closure, please see Hertfordshire County Council, Complain, compliment or comment about our services.
+- Where a parent or a child/young person wishes to provide feedback, such as a compliment or other comments following closure, please see Hertfordshire County Council, Complain, compliment or comment about our services.

 13. Records must be Retained after Closure